Cgjohnson1322/Elk-Stack-Deployment/Elk-Stack-Deployment/README.md

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed
 	- Filebeat
 	- Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.

 	Filebeat collects log files that you specify like system logs and so forth.
 So I would expect to see successful and failed ssh login attempts to the Webservers.
 Metricbeat collects and forwards computer metrics such as CPU usage and so forth.
 I would expect to see information on high usage of CPUs on one of the web servers which would mean either an issue with the load balancer out in place or other suspicious activity.

 ### Using the Playbook